 All roses will thrive in full Sun, which is more than 6 hours of bright light a day.
 However, some shade tolerant varieties will do surprisingly well with 3 to 6 daily hours of bright light each day.
 There are roses of all categories, climbers, English, floribunda and hybrid tea, for example.

-We have rounded up 10 of our favorite shade-loving rose varieties suitable for the growing sunlight starved areas in your garden and how best to care for them.
+To simplify your search, we have rounded up 10 of our favorite shade-loving rose varieties suitable for the growing sunlight starved areas in your garden and how best to care for them.

 Yet before we look closely at them, let’s talk a bit about roses, light and shade…